-The Leandre II data within the box of Fig. 5 are shown in Fig. 6, along with the vertical vorticity field which clearly illustrates the banded structure associated with the waves.
 It is suspected that the vertical vorticity field illustrates the waves due to tilting of the westward-directed environmental shear vector north of the outflow.
-Note the strong correspondence between the vertical vorticity minima and the mixing-ratio maxima suggesting that the waves act to concentrate the moisture into the updraft branches.
+Additionally note the strong correspondence between the vertical vorticity minima and the mixing-ratio maxima suggesting that the waves act to concentrate the moisture into the updraft branches (Fig. 6, bottom).
 This will be examined further with other time periods.